VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs: Details of

-We further compute Pearson correlations between the eight \BENCH\ sub-tasks and a diverse set of established MLLM benchmarks to examine how the proposed benchmark aligns with existing evaluation suites.
-As shown in Figure~\ref{fig:correlation between others}, the correlation structure reveals several consistent and meaningful patterns.
+We further compute Pearson correlations between the eight \BENCH\ sub-tasks and a diverse set of established MLLM benchmarks to examine how \BENCH\ relates to existing evaluation suites.
+As shown in Fig.~\ref{fig:appendix_correlation_between_others}, the correlation structure reveals two consistent patterns.

-First, tasks such as SA and OM exhibit moderate to strong alignment with several perception-oriented benchmarks (e.g., MMBench~\citep{liu2024mmbench}, MMStar~\citep{chen2024we}, MME~\citep{fu2023mme}).
-These benchmarks contain rich object-centric and scene-centric signals, which partially overlap with the perceptual competencies required for SA and OM.
-By contrast, IP and EA show consistently weak correlations with most existing benchmarks, including video-based ones, indicating that physical and temporal visual knowledge remains insufficiently captured by current pretraining and evaluation pipelines.
-The overall pattern suggests that world-centric intuitive knowledge is systematically underrepresented in the current benchmark community.
+First, tasks such as Spatial Awareness (SA) and Object Material (OM) show moderate-to-strong alignment with perception-oriented benchmarks, including MMBench~\cite{liu2024mmbench}, MMStar~\cite{chen2024we}, and MME~\cite{fu2023mme}.
+These benchmarks contain object-centric and scene-centric signals, which partially overlap with the perceptual competencies required by SA and OM.
+In contrast, Intuitive Physics (IP) and Event Anticipation (EA) exhibit consistently weak correlations with most existing benchmarks, including video-based ones.
+This suggests that physical and temporal visual knowledge remains underrepresented in current evaluation pipelines.

-Second, on the human-centric side, SR and SI demonstrate moderate-to-strong correlations with grounding-heavy benchmarks such as HallusionBench~\citep{guan2024hallusionbench} and RefCOCO~\citep{yu2016modeling}.
-Although these datasets do not explicitly target social or relational reasoning, they require accurate grounding of humans, body poses, actions, and spatial configurations, fundamental visual cues that also support SR and SI.
-This shared dependence on human-centric grounding likely explains the observed correlations, rather than indicating direct overlap in higher-level social cognition.
-In comparison, MS correlates only moderately with these benchmarks, suggesting that existing datasets capture some but not all components of mental-state inference.
+Second, on the human-centric side, Social Relation (SR) and Subjective Intention (SI) show moderate-to-strong correlations with grounding-intensive benchmarks such as HallusionBench~\cite{guan2024hallusionbench} and RefCOCO~\cite{yu2016modeling}.
+Although these datasets do not explicitly target social or relational reasoning, they require accurate grounding of humans, body poses, actions, and spatial configurations, which are also important cues for SR and SI.
+Mental State (MS) exhibits weaker correlations, suggesting that existing datasets capture only part of the capability required for mental-state inference.

-Overall, \BENCH\ does not stand entirely orthogonal to existing evaluations; instead, it reveals a clear imbalance in coverage.
-Current benchmarks disproportionately emphasize perceptual and grounding cues while offering limited supervision for world-centric intuitive knowledge.
-This imbalance highlights \BENCH’s prescriptive value: it identifies which dimensions of visual knowledge are missing from contemporary training pipelines and clarifies where future MLLM development should focus.
+Overall, \BENCH\ is not entirely orthogonal to existing benchmarks.
+Instead, it exposes a clear imbalance: current evaluation suites emphasize perception and grounding more than world-centric intuitive knowledge.
+This highlights the diagnostic value of \BENCH\ for identifying missing dimensions in current MLLM evaluation.